kreuzert/jupyterhub-outpostspawner/docs/index.md

 Other Spawners like [SSHSpawner](https://github.com/NERSC/sshspawner) can spawn single-user servers on remote systems, but are not able to use system-specific features like [KubeSpawner](https://github.com/jupyterhub/kubespawner) or [BatchSpawner](https://github.com/jupyterhub/batchspawner).

-With the OutpostSpawner a single JupyterHub can offer multiple remote systems of different types.
-It comes with an additional REST API called "JupyterHub Outpost".
-This JupyterHub Outpost can use any JupyterHub Spawner and will manage the lifecycle of the single-user servers.
+The JupyterHub Outpost service in combination with the OutpostSpawner enables a single JupyterHub to offer multiple remote systems of different types.

 - Use one JupyterHub to offer single-user servers on multiple systems.
 - Each system may use a different JupyterHub Spawner.